 The cost of providing benefits under the defined benefit plan is determined separately for each plan using the projected unit credit method.
-Actuarial gains and losses are recognized in full in the period in which they occur in other comprehensive income.
+Actuarial gains and losses are recognized in full in the period in which they occur in other comprehensive income, net of deferred tax.